Theodora Smiley Lacey

 Amplifying the quiet Legacy of Theodora Smiley Lacey

-"A Life of Service" is a touring portrait exhibition, featuring an original painting by renowned artist Philip Smallwood which captures the essence of Mrs. Lacey, celebrating the legacy and the transformative impact of hidden figures like her in the pursuit of social justice.
+"A Life of Service" is a touring portrait exhibition, featuring an original painting by renowned artist Philip Smallwood which captures the essence of Dr. Lacey, celebrating the legacy and the transformative impact of hidden figures like her in the pursuit of social justice.
 The objective is twofold:

 Amplifying Individual Community Leadership: